Multi-wavelength observation of MAXI J1348$-$630 during the outburst in 2019: Discussion

+In the HS of BHXRBs, the energy spectra are strongly dominated by comptonized emission, with a weak and cool thermal component emitted from truncated disks \citep{Do07,Saha23}.
+Whereas in SS, emissions are characterized by strong thermal blackbody radiation from the accretion disk, and the effect of comptonization becomes minimum.
+During this state, the inner disk radius sometimes extends up to the innermost stable circular orbit \citep{Ta89, Eb93, St10}.
+During the transition towards the hard state, the comptonization component starts dominating the spectra, and fluxes are mostly due to the hard photons \citep{Ta08, Ma08}.

-The accretion mechanism around a BHXRB is still not understood properly.
-Multi-wavelength observations are key to understand the emission mechanisms from different regions of BHXRB during outbursts (viz. \citet{Ud02, Ch05}).
-While the sources of X-ray and radio wavelength radiation are well understood, the origin of mid-energy emissions in the infra-red, ultraviolet and visible wavebands are rather complicated to understand \citep{va95, Ch06}, since multiple radiation mechanisms occur at different regions of the system.
+Multi-wavelength observations are key to understanding the accretion mechanism from different regions of BHXRB during outbursts (viz. \citet{Ud02, Ch05}).
+While the sources of X-ray and radio emissions are well understood, the origin of emissions in infrared, ultraviolet, and visible wavebands is complicated to understand \citep{va95}, since multiple radiation mechanisms occur in different regions of the system.
 The soft X-rays are believed to come from the inner-most regions of the accretion disk, whereas the ultraviolet and optical emissions are thought to come from the irradiated outer thin accretion disks \citep{Po14}.
-Origin of the hard X-rays may be due to inverse Comptonisation of the disk photons by the electron clouds around the black hole called ``Corona'' \citep{Do07}.
-Radio emissions are originated due to Synchrotron emission from the jets \citep{Fa96, Fa99}.
+The origin of the hard X-rays is due to the inverse comptonization of the disk photons by the electron clouds around the black hole called ``corona'' \citep{Do07}.
+Radio emissions originated due to synchrotron emissions from jets \citep{Fa96, Fa99}.

-In this multi-wavelength study, we observed that the emission of the X-ray from the disk is much stronger than the emission in the radio wavelength.
-This implies that the emission from the source is dominated by the blackbody radiation from the accretion disk associated with weak synchrotron emission from the optically thick regime around the compact jets.
-Mis-aligned jets may be the reason for low radio luminosity \citep{Mi19}.
-Self-absorption frequency was more than 351.4 GHz as observed from the radio observations.
+Earlier, some multi-wavelength observations were performed for other sources to study the accretion phenomenon around them.
+Earlier, the radio/X-ray diagram of MAXI J1348--630 during quiescence indicated that the source belongs to the standard (radio-loud) track in the quiescence phase \citep{Ca22}.
+According to typical SEDs of AGNs presented in Fig.~\ref{fig:almaimg} and Fig.~10 of \citet{El94}, the ratio of $\nu I_{\nu}$ between the radio and X-ray band is roughly $10^{-2}$ for radio-loud quasars and $10^{-5}$ for radio-quiet quasars.
+We have used the radio flux from the 240~GHz \textit{ALMA} band, which is $3.8\times 10^{-14}$ erg cm$^{-2}$ s$^{-1}$ and the unabsorbed \textit{NICER} flux in the 1--10~keV band was $5.4\times 10^{-9}$ erg cm$^{-2}$ s$^{-1}$.
+We have estimated the ratio of $\nu I_{\nu}$ for MAXI J1348--630 using fluxes in radio (\textit{ALMA} band, $\nu = 10^{11}$ Hz) and X-ray (\textit{NICER} band, $\nu = 10^{18}$ Hz) bands.